zheensuseyi/zheensuseyi/README.md

 <h3> About Me </h3>

 </div>

+- In 2024, I graduated with High Honors in Computer Science from Southern New Hampshire University!

 - I LOVE SwiftUI!
 I have developed 3 apps entirely on my own thus far which you can see in my Pinned Repositories below!